 When drywall panels came on the scene in the 1950s, they soon replaced lath and plaster as a quicker, easier install option.
 Lath and plaster construction is definitely an old school technique, but when compared to drywall, it has a few surprising benefits.
 If your existing home has lath and plaster walls—or if you’d like to incorporate new plaster walls in a remodeling project—keep reading to learn more about this old construction method that’s gaining new fans.

-1. Dense lath and plaster provides some insulation, fire resistance, soundproofing, and more.
+1. Dense lath and plaster provides some insulation, fire resistance, and soundproofing.

-Powered lime, sand, and fibers (often horsehair) were the traditional ingredients used in the creation of lath and plaster walls.
-A typical lath and plaster wall required a minimum of three coats of plaster, resulting in a dense, rock-hard coating nearly one inch thick.
-When combined with the lath framework beneath, the lath and plaster together were about one and one-quarter inch thick.
-This offered some distinct benefits:
+Powdered lime, sand, and fibers (often horsehair) were the traditional ingredients used in the creation of lath and plaster walls.
+A typical lath and plaster wall required a minimum of three coats of plaster, resulting in a dense, rock-hard coating nearly 1 inch thick.
+In combination with the lath framework beneath, lath and plaster together comes to about 1¼ inch thick.
+This thickness offers some distinct benefits:

-- Lath and plaster walls provided a measure of insulation, helping homes stay warmer in winter and cooler in summer.
+- Lath and plaster walls provide a measure of insulation, helping homes stay warmer in winter and cooler in summer.

-- Due to its density, the thick layer of plaster dampened the transfer of noise from one room to the next.
-Older homes are often much quieter than new homes with interior walls made from drywall.
+- The thick, dense layer of plaster dampens the transfer of noise from one room to the next.
+This is why older homes are often much quieter than new homes with interior walls that are made from drywall.

-- While plaster walls are smooth and flat, they contain slight surface trowel marks, adding a desirable Old World feel to the character of a home.
+- While plaster walls are smooth and flat, they can contain slight surface trowel marks that add some desirable Old World character to a home.

-- Lath and plaster is more contour-friendly than rigid drywall panels.
+- Lath and plaster is more contour-friendly than rigid drywall panels are.
 This makes it easier to create custom curves and arches in walls and ceilings.

-2. However, lath and plaster has its downsides.
+2. Lath and plaster construction does, however, have its downsides.